 Grades of Beef

 The USDA designates five grades of beef.
-The two lowest grades, USDA Utility, Cutter or Canner beef and USDA Standard or Commercial beef, are normally only sold wholesale.
-USDA Utility is typically used to make commercially produced products that contain beef as an ingredient such as premixed ground beef sandwich sauces and canned stew, chili and soup.
-USDA Standard-grade beef cuts are ranked a little higher but contain a minuscule amount of fat, so they are commonly only used for stewing or ground meat.
-If you find beef in the supermarket with no grade on the label, it probably falls into this category.
+The two lowest grades are normally only sold wholesale to make premixed sandwich sauces and canned stew, chili and soup.
 The most economical cuts of beef sold retail are USDA Select.
 The marbling in Select beef is usually barely visible, comprising between 2 and 4 percent of the cut, and inconsistently distributed.
 Select beef tenderizes if cooked slowly in liquid at moderately low temperatures, so it's a good grade for roasts and stews but is not tender if quickly cooked with dry, intense heat such as broiling or grilling.
-If you want a tender steak with average marbling of between 4 and 10, choose USDA Choice, which costs a bit more than Select but yields more flavor and tenderness.
-The best beef on the market is USDA Prime, a grade that is typically cut from younger cattle than the other grades with between 10 and 13 percent fat, which you can see in the even marbling in the flesh.
+If you want a tender steak, choose USDA Choice, which yields more flavor and tenderness.
+The best beef on the market is USDA Prime.
 Since only about 3 percent of all the beef produced receives the supreme Prime rating, most of it is sold only to restaurants.

 Aging beef intensifies its taste and increases its tenderness.
 Dry-aging deepens the flavor and softens the texture more than wet-aging.
 Dry-aged steak is typically cut from whole or partial sides of beef that have been hung in freezers for a few weeks in temperatures just barely above 32 degrees Fahrenheit.
 This process not only tenderizes the muscles in the beef, but it also makes the beef lose a good deal of natural moisture, which intensifies the beef flavor.
 Because the beef loses weight as the moisture dissipates and has to be trimmed of the top layer of the aged, hard meat, the price per pound increases to compensate for the loss of bulk.